chrhicks/cookie-storage/README.md

 ###CookieManager

 CookieStorage comes with a primitive api to read and write cookies.
-If it does not meet your needs, feel free to extend of override `CookieStorage.CookieManager`.
+If it does not meet your needs, feel free to extend or override `CookieStorage.CookieManager`.

 The only safety feature of CookieManager is to ensure that the cskv_* cookies don't exceed the 4096B limit.

 When using `document.cookie`, `,`, `;`, and `space` are illegal characters and must be encoded.
 In addition to this, CookieStorage uses `|` to separate the key/value pairs in the cookies.
-Other than that, use `CookieStorage.put` as you would `document.cookie`
+Other than that, use `CookieStorage.put` as you would `document.cookie`.

+##TODO
+* Add `CookieStorage.remove` function to erase a k/v pair.
+* Make it possible for a k/v pair to span multiple cookies.
+* Create libraries for other languages such as PHP, Java, Ruby, etc.